Mobile App Development Cost

 Through our years of expertise and experience from developing a multitude of mobile apps, we have prepared a very special guide for you.
 This guide will take you through different components and phases of developing a mobile app, and the cost associated with each.

-How Much Does Mobile App Development Costs?
+How Much Does Mobile App Development Cost?

 Before we get into the details, you would want to evaluate what exactly do you need.
 There are different ways to develop mobile apps, many different ways to be precise.
 With how far we have come with PWAs, you might want to reconsider if you actually need a mobile app.
 Other options for mobile app development are Hybrid, Native, Flutter, and React Native, you will find a comprehensive description of each of them below.

 A mobile app development would typically cost you somewhere between $2000-$1million+, now that depends on a lot of factors, and that’s exactly why we are here today.
 As we said, the cost varies on a lot of factors, but the main reason for going over $1+ million in development cost is how complex the project is, it directly increases the cost to develop and maintain every single component.
-Another factor that highly affects the cost is, is from where you hire developers to work for your app.
+Another factor that highly affects the cost is from where you hire developers to work for your app.

 Developers aren’t spread evenly all around the world, and from what we have seen, the lowest per hour cost can be found in Asia, compared to being highest in North America.
 The average development cost starts at as low as $15 per hour and moves up to $80, in India.
 In the USA, the average cost starts at $70 per hour and moves up to $350 per hour.

-So, now that you know the basic idea behind calculating total development cost, let’s dig into the components and factors that add up, or affects the development cost of a mobile app.
+You can essentially use the above formulae as an app cost calculator, as soon as you calculate the total hours required to create an app.
+Now that you know the basic idea behind calculating total development cost, let’s dig into the components and factors that add up, or affects the development cost of a mobile app.

 1. Research and Development